robu/robertburen.com/content/cto/_index.md

 ---
 date: 2024-12-05T00:17:18+01:00
-draft: true
+draft: false
 title: How To CTO
 lang: en
-categories:
-- Software Development
-- Leadership
-tags:
-- CTO
-- Leadership
-- Agile
-- Tech
+type: section
+---

-summary: I've been a CTO for a dozen years in various companies.
+I've been a CTO for a dozen years in various companies.
 Here are things I've learned.
----

-asdfasdfdsf
-asdfas

-asdfasdfasdfasdf